As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - T-shirt with Slovakia Flag

 TIP: You need to be careful when picking up juniper berries in the forest.
 And do you know why?
 Because a bear can be picking up juniper berries on the other side of the bush 🙂 find out more about bears in Slovakia in the article below:

 Where did “Borovička” come from?
 A Short History of this National Alcohol

-The very first mention about Borovička came from the 15th century from the territory of Spiš (eastern Slovakia) when the Sebastian Lam was the first who started to distillate juniper.
+The very first mention of Borovička came from the 15th century from the territory of Spiš (eastern Slovakia) when Sebastian Lam was the first who started to distillate juniper.